-Start in a table top position on all fours, shoulders stacked over wrists and hips stacked over knees.
+Start in a quadruped or table top position on all fours, shoulders stacked over wrists and hips stacked over knees.

 Tuck your toes under and lift your knees off the mat, finding a bear crawl position with abs engaged.

-Alternate extending your right and left legs long behind you (kicking back as you hold the bear crawl).
+Alternate extending your right leg and left leg long behind you (kicking back as you hold the bear crawl).
 Tap right foot then left foot.

-Pushing through your right heel to propel yourself up to a standing position, balancing on your right leg.
-Left quad flexed and core engaged to keep your left leg extended long.
+Push through your right heel to propel yourself up to a standing position, balancing on your right leg.
+Left quad is flexed and core is engaged to keep your opposite leg (left leg) extended long.

 With control, slowly lower yourself back down to the chair; performing a single leg squat on the right leg.

-Stand with feet hip-width apart, abs engaged, and chest lifted.
+Stand with feet hip-width distance apart, abs engaged and chest lifted.

 Lift the heels off the ground so you are balancing on your tip toes (also known as relevè).
-Option to hold onto a chair/counter (pictured above) for balance support.
+Option to hold onto a chair/counter for balance support.